mavryk-network/mavryk-protocol/docs/nairobi/token_management.rst

 --------------------------------

 When a contract pays the baking fees associated to an operation it has emitted, those fees are temporarily collected (during the processing of the block) into the container account ``"block fees"``.
 For example, when a manager operation is applied, the account of the payer contract is debited with the amount of fees and the ``"block fees"`` account is credited with the same amount.
-Hence, for ``100`` mutez in fees, the following balance updates are generated :
+Hence, for ``100`` mumav in fees, the following balance updates are generated :

 ::